FoxoTech/methylprep/docs/methylprep_tutorial.md

 ### starting a notebook

-To open a Jupyter Notebook, simply run the command: `jupyter notebook`.
+To open a Jupyter Notebook, simply run the command: `jupyter notebook` (assuming you have `anaconda` installed).
 This will open a browser window where users can look for Jupyter Notebooks to open (files with the `.ipynb` extension).
 For more information on running Jupyter Notebook's, take a look at their [documentation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).

 Here we process some example data from **methylprep**, loading in the `.pkl` file as follows.